sanjeevan/flask-json-schema/README.md

 This extension makes it easy to validate JSON data that is sent to your Flask app using the jsonschema spec

+## Setup

+Flask-json-schema is available on PyPI and can be installed with

+    pip install flask-json-schema

 ## Quick example

 ```python